 Close to this is Attai Library, named after Father Attai, who was not a priest but a philanthropist.

 A small bright white chapel stands in the middle of the old town.
 No one really knows why it is called the Swiss Chapel.
-Best guess is that there is some hint of swiss architecture.
+The best guess is that there is some hint of Swiss architecture.

-Walk around and you will some lovely colorful house and some crumbling ones in laterite.
+Walk around and you will some lovely colorful houses and some crumbling ones in laterite.
 A colorful wall with a small hole in it serves a need when everything else is closed.

 Where to Eat